Aliases for SIGMAR1 Gene

 GeneCards Summary for SIGMAR1 Gene

 SIGMAR1 (Sigma Non-Opioid Intracellular Receptor 1) is a Protein Coding gene.
-Diseases associated with SIGMAR1 include amyotrophic lateral sclerosis 16, juvenile and amyotrophic lateral sclerosis type 2.
-GO annotations related to this gene include drug binding and C-8 sterol isomerase activity.
+Diseases associated with SIGMAR1 include sigmar1-related amyotrophic lateral sclerosis and amyotrophic lateral sclerosis type 16.
+GO annotations related to this gene include receptor activity and opioid receptor activity.

 UniProtKB/Swiss-Prot for SIGMAR1 Gene